 - At enrollment, staff will determine the health and dental status of each participant.

 - If the participant has a specific medical condition, staff will obtain Release of Information Form (ROI) for any pertinent ongoing medical condition that may require special accommodation in the center or if documentation is needed for preventative services.
 Staff will also obtain pertinent ROI’s for a vision and or hearing specialist if the child wears glasses or the parent indicates the child is being followed for hearing concerns or has tubes.

 - Health services staff may require additional ROI’s be obtained throughout the program year as needed for specific records to case manage a child’s health care needs, or to share classroom health observations with a health care provider.

-- The Family Advocate (FA)/Teacher/Home Visitor will obtain the correct provider name and clinic name and record this in the “releasing agency name and address area on the ROI, Staff will record the correct address and spelling of provider name.
+- The Family Advocate (FA)/Teacher/Home Visitor will obtain the correct provider name and clinic name to request the records from and record this in Section 2 on the ROI.
+Staff will record the correct address and spelling of provider name.
 This may need to be researched ahead of time with parent or through available resources.
 Staff must record this information on the ROI prior or while presenting to the parent for signature.

 - Staff is not to send ROIs in to the central office for processing without the provider/clinic name and address clearly printed or it will be returned and cause delay in services for the participant.

 - Staff will record the participant’s legal name, the name the child goes by at the center and any other names the child has obtained medical or dental care under on the appropriate lines.
 Staff will record the child’s correct date of birth on the appropriate line.

 - Staff will review the ROI with the parent and request they sign and date.
 Staff will then sign and date as the witness.